UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 A huge complexity of fragment (pixel) shaders used by a pass, combined with a big number of pixels to process, makes the cost of the pass pixel-bound.
 The total polygon count of meshes it works on decides if the pass is geometry-bound.
 There's also a dependency on memory amount and bandwith.

 The base pass is an example of a pass affected by all three factors.
 It takes visible 3D models (geometry) and renders them with full materials (pixel count), including textures (memory).
-Then it writes the final information into a resolution-dependent GBuffer (so it's memory bandwith again).
+Then it writes the final information into a resolution-dependent G-Buffer (so it's memory bandwith again).

-If some passes take in just the GBuffer, but not any 3D meshes - like post process effects do - then obviously they will be only pixel-bound.
+If some passes take in just the G-Buffer, but not any 3D meshes - like post process effects do - then obviously they will be only pixel-bound.
 An increase in game's rendering resolution will directly affect their cost.
 On the other hand, it means that the changes in the amount of 3D meshes mean nothing to post process passes.
 For example, Unreal's ambient occlusion is a post process operation.
-It uses the hierarhical Z-buffer and some content from the GBuffer, for example normals.
+It uses the hierarhical Z-buffer and some content from the G-Buffer, for example normals.
 By understanding what this pass requires, we know where to look for optimization opportunities -- in AO's settings and resolution adjustments, not in the scene's content.

 ## Using information from this chapter